developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ### setProperty(<span class="text-info">STRING</span> propertyName, <span class="text-info">STRING</span> propertyValue)
 This method will set the value of a property for the API class.
-The propertyName must be a valid property for the class and must also not be read only.
+The propertyName must be a valid property for the class and must not be read-only.

 ####Parameters
 <ul><li>propertyName : <span class='text-info'>STRING</span><p>The one property name that I want to set </p></li><li>propertyValue : <span class='text-info'>STRING</span><p>The one property value that I want to set </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>